gustavoSo3/linux_configs/arch/Install guide.md

 ## Next Steps

 Up to here I have a full working base arch install with only the root user.
-If I want I can add more
+I have a wite canvas :)